DETAILED ACTION

 Claims 1-10 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-For best understand and examination purpose, the claim will be best considered based on drawings, disclosure, and/or any applicable prior arts; and the claim limitation “wherein an upper side of each stepped metal structure provides an electrical contact area of the electrical contact areas of the electrical module” will be interpreted as “wherein each electrical contact area is formed by an upper side of a respective stepped metal structure” in the instant Office Action.
+For best understand and examination purpose, the claim will be best considered based on drawings, disclosure, and/or any applicable prior arts; and the claim limitation “an underside of each stepped metal structure of the stepped metal structures” will be interpreted as “an underside of at least one stepped metal structure of the stepped metal structures” in the instant Office Action.

 Appropriate correction is required.